xGoldy/nid-datasets/ntbks_analysis/README.md

 This table contains the name of the dataset (1st column) and its associated Jupyter Notebook filename (2nd column).
 If an associated notebook for a given dataset does not exist, the value `-` is provided.
 The notebooks are sorted by their data collection year and then alphabetically - same as in the survey paper.

-_Work-in-progress: The last notebooks (#75 and above) will be added during the first week of March._

 | #   | **Dataset**                    | **Notebook filename**            |
 | --- | ------------------------------ | -------------------------------- |
 | 1   | DARPA 1998                     | - |